 The word mandala is taken from the Sanskrit language which can be roughly translated as “circle”.
 But the meaning of mandala is not restricted to a simple shape but represents a more complex meaning.
 The mandala stands for a cosmic diagram that signifies wholeness and can be seen as a model symbolizing the configuration of life.

 Symatry is having exactly similar parts facing each other or around an axis, like a buterfly.
 Radial symmetry is the repitition of similar lines, shapes and forms around a central axis.
 Mandalas are a great example of this type of symatry. their designs are repeated around the center point in each "pizza slice".

 A color wheel (also referred to as a color circle) is a visual representation of colors arranged according to their chromatic relationship.it is a illustrative organization of color hues around a circle, which shows the relationships between primary colors, secondary colors, tertiary colors etc. Yellow, yellow-orange, orange, orange-red, red, red-purple, purlpe, violet, blue, blue green, green, green - yellow.

 Primary Colors: Colors at their basic essence; those colors that cannot be created by mixing others.secondary colors

 Secondary Colors: Those colors achieved by a mixture of two primaries.

 Tertiary Colors: Those colors achieved by a mixture of primary and secondary hues.

 Complementary Colors: Those colors located opposite each other on a color wheel.

 Analogous Colors: Those colors located close together on a color wheel.

 Students will create a mandala by creating one Triangle design composed of at least 3 shapes and 3 curved lines and 5 straight lines.
-From this design studetns will create a radial symitrical design around a center axcess point.
-Students will then change the colors of each line and shapes to mimic a color wheel,
+From this design student will create a radial symmetrical design around a center access point.
+Students will then change the colors of each line and shapes to mimic a analogous or complementary color scheme,